domschoen/d2spa/README.md

 but if the action takes time the page is displayed with not information...
 #### Solution
 No real solution, just avoid using dynamic route.
 All possible dynamic routes are listed as location route.
 It means less flexibility and kind of hardcoding.

+## To Do

+  - Limit the number of characters according to eomodel size and display a message explaining it
+  - Fix problem: Start app, Project highlighted, click + on Customer
+  - Enable the save only if all mandatory attributes are present.
+Display a message explaining that
+  - Display error message from server
+  - Delete